 Tower Block, Princess Alexandra Wing and Eye Unit

-There are six accessible parking bays outside the front of the Princess Alexandra Wing.
-There are also a further six accessible parking bays in the small car park next to the Emergency Department, although at certain times these may be restricted temporarily.
+There are eight accessible parking bays outside the front of the Princess Alexandra Wing.
+There are also a further six accessible parking bays in the small car park next to the Emergency Department, although at certain times – when ambulances are being held – these may be restricted temporarily.

-There is a temporary MRI Scanner located on the north side of the Link Corridor entrance.
+There is a temporary mobile scanner located on the north side of the Link Corridor entrance across the accessible parking bays.
 Alternative accessible parking for the Link Corridor entrance is located either on the south side of the Link Corridor in the area adjacent to the Emergency Department, or a few metres away from the north entrance to the Link Corridor, outside the Sunrise Centre.

 Latest visiting information